stride3d/stride-docs/en/manual/scenes/prefabs/override-prefab-properties.md

 ![](media/lamppost-prefab-instances.webp)

 Now we'll modify one of the instances.
-In the **scene editor**, we select one **spot light** entity and, in the spot light component properties, change its color to red.
-The Property Grid displays the modified **Color** property in **bold white**.
+In the **Scene editor**, we select one **spot light** entity and, in the spot light component properties, change its color to red.
+The Property grid displays the modified **Color** property in **bold white**.
 This means it's overriding the prefab property.

 ![](media/lamppost-override-instance.webp)